ehoang0106/blog/source/_drafts/containerized.md

 ### Data Collection
 1. The application uses Selenium with Chromium in headless mode to scrape website
 2. BeautifulSoup4 parses the HTML to extract currency prices and related data
-3. Data is stored in MariaDB with timestamps for historical tracking
+3. Data is stored in AWS RDS MySQL instance with timestamps for historical tracking
 4. The scraping process is optimized with proper wait conditions and error handling

 ### Data Presentation
-1. Users access the web interface through orb.khoah.com
+1. Users access the web interface through the application load balancer
-2. Cloudflare Tunnel securely routes traffic to the Raspberry Pi
-3. The frontend fetches the last 7 days of price data via REST API
+2. The frontend fetches the last 7 days of price data via REST API
-4. Chart.js renders interactive price charts
+3. Chart.js renders interactive price charts
-5. Real-time updates are available through the update endpoint
+4. Real-time updates are available through the update endpoint

 ## Key Features